 Cooper’s Hawk and Sharp-Shinned Hawk Identification Characteristics

 When trying to identify Cooper’s hawks and sharp-shinned hawks, watch for these traits:

 - Head: Sharp-shinned hawks have proportionally small heads and may look stunted, while Cooper’s hawks have a distinctly larger, more prominent head.
-A Cooper’s hawk may also raise the feathers on its crown and could appear to have a small crest, giving it a more aggressive appearance.
+A Cooper’s hawk may also raise the feathers on its crown and could appear to have a small crest or a corner on the back of its head, giving it a more aggressive appearance.

 - Nape of Neck: If you can see the back of the bird, check the nape of its neck.
 A sharp-shinned hawk will appear to be the same color from the back to the top of the head, while a Cooper’s hawk will have a paler nape with a contrasting darker cap on the head.

 - Neck Length: A sharp-shinned hawk may appear to have no neck at all or just a very short neck.
 Cooper’s hawks have a longer neck and tend to be more active with head movements.